tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 The Jack glanced down at me.
 “They believe you are a variant—an undealt card.
 They wish to dissect you.”

+An... undealt card?

 Footsteps clanged behind us.
-The Spades smashed their spear tips on the stone and hissed a phrase that sounded like mangled poetry.
+The Spades smashed their spear tips on the stone and muttered a phrase that sounded like mangled poetry.

-“They think I’m malfunctioning,” the Jack explained, voice flat.
-“Protecting you instead of the Deck.
-They intend to correct the error.”

-Its fingers flexed—rebar creaking under strain.
-“They are welcome to try.”

 We walked on.
 The Spades followed for three corridors more, never speaking again.
 Just watching.
 Weighing.

 And then, with one tilt of the Jack’s head—

 They vanished.
 Slipped back into the walls like bad ideas.
+Whatever the Jack was, it carried the sort of authority that made even monsters shrink.

 Eventually, we stopped.

 The Jack reached into its tangled armor and retrieved something impossibly mundane: a brass key.

 He fit it into a door that looked… average.